Full and Easy Steps to Set up OpenNMS on Debian 11

 Access OpenNMS Web Interface

-At this point, you can access OpenNMS Horizon through the Web interface on Debian 11 by typing your server’s IP address in your web browser followed by 8980/opennms:
+At this point, you have learned to Set up OpenNMS on Debian 11.
+Now you can access OpenNMS Horizon through the Web interface on Debian 11 by typing your server’s IP address in your web browser followed by 8980/opennms:

 http://your-server-ip:8980/opennms